Free UTM Builder for QR Codes — Track Your Scans

 What should I put for source, medium and campaign?

 Source = where the sign lives (counter, window).
 Medium = qr, so every scanned code groups together.
 Campaign = what it's promoting (reviews, menu).
-Use the same labels each time and your reports stay clean.

 Do my customers see the tags?